JetBrains/compose-multiplatform/tutorials/Web/Style_Dsl/README.md

 ### Stylesheet
-An alternative way is to define a Stylesheet with rules:
+An alternative way is to define a Stylesheet that contains rules:

 ```kotlin
 object AppStylesheet : StyleSheet() {